beerbear4369/design-to-reality-94/memory-bank/activeContext.md

 ## Current Focus

-We are currently focused on improving the voice interaction logic for the Kuku Coach application.
+We are currently focused on implementing the core conversation flow for the Kuku Coach application.
 The immediate focus is on:

-1. Refining the audio recording implementation for reliability
+1. State management for the conversation
-2. Connecting the recording functionality to the backend API for processing
+2. Connecting UI components to session management
-3. Establishing real-time audio recording and playback
+3. Integrating audio recording with the conversation flow
-4. Creating the complete conversation flow with proper state management
+4. Creating visual feedback for all conversation states
-5. Adding typed response animation and "thinking" state indicators
+5. Preparing for backend integration

 ## Recent Changes

-- Implemented robust audio recording functionality:
+- Implemented robust audio recording functionality (Phase 4.2):
   - Created `useAudioRecorder` hook with complete recording lifecycle
   - Added error handling for all recording phases
   - Implemented proper resource cleanup to prevent memory leaks